zBreeez3y/Workout-Vid-Selector/README.md

 You can find the official docuemntation here: https://support.google.com/googleapi/answer/6158849?hl=en You should now be good to go!

-**note:** The first time you run this script (or create a new Client ID), a browser window will pop up and open with the google login screen.
+**Note:** The first time you run this script (or create a new Client ID), you'll need to run it with the argument "--auth_host_name localhost" by itself which will open a browser window to the Gmail oAuth authentication page.
 You will authenticate using the Gmail account that you'll be sending the emails from.
-Once you authenticate, it will create a "gmail_token.json" file that Workout-Vid-Selector script will use for authentication on all future runs (or until the token expires.)
+Once you authenticate and provide access permissions, it will create a "gmail_token.json" file in the scripts root directory that Workout-Vid-Selector script will use for authentication on all future runs (or until the token expires.)

 ## Installation
  -     git clone https://github.com/D0p3B34t5/Workout-Vid-Selector.git
    -  **Install Git on Windows here:** https://git-scm.com/download/win
+ -     python3 workoutvidselector.py --auth_host_name localhost
-  - Edit script to update your scheduled workout days/playlists on lines 62-77 (optional)
+  - (OPTIONAL) Edit script to update your scheduled workout days/playlists on lines 62-77
 ![image](https://user-images.githubusercontent.com/98996357/186215613-bbdff411-39df-4a51-ab5b-6322287d8b4c.png)